 VIOFO is known for there wedge style dash cams.
 The A139, while still a wedge shape, has a wider and flatter design with the lens offset to the right side.
 While other rideshare cameras include the front and interior camera together, the interior camera is separate from the front camera.
 Some people prefer the simplicity of having the front and interior cameras together, like the Vantrue N4 and the Zenfox T3.
 Others prefer the flexibility of being able to place the interior camera exactly where they want it.

-The A129 comes with an adhesive mount but cannot swivel to record interactions at the driver or passenger windows.
-The build quality is very good but reliability is unknown since it has not been released yet.
+The A139 comes with an adhesive mount but cannot swivel to record interactions at the driver or passenger windows.
+The build quality is very good.

 Like other VIOFO dash cams, the A139 offers 3 parking mode options (when hardwired to your vehicle):